Xilinx/open-nic-shell/README.md

                      number of QDMA physical functions.

     -num_queue       [1, 2048] (default to 512)
-                     number of QDMA queues
+                     number of QDMA queues.

     -num_cmac_port   1 (default), 2
-                     number of CMAC ports.
+                     number of CMAC ports, subjects to the board model.

 ### Build Process